leandromonaco/Documentation/software-development-objectives.md

 # Knowledge

 Build a strong culture of documentation, communication and knowledge sharing.

-Instead of getting pinged through chat or email for information causing distractions, we’ll be able to work more asynchronously by storing our team knowledge in one central location for any of us to access at any time.
+We’ll be able to work more asynchronously by storing our team knowledge in one central location for any of us to access at any time.
 Jot down frequently asked questions that you hear on chat or in email.
 These questions might sound like:

 * How do I find...?
 * What is the process for…?